-The Kelani Valley Forest Reserve (also known as the Kitulgala Forest Reserve; altitude 100m – 820m) across the river Kelani in Kitulgala had been established to conserve a part of the watershed of the Kelani River.
-Kitulgala which is also famous as it was the location for the 1957 David Lean movie ‘The Bridge on the River Kwai’ is home to a good number of Sri Lanka’s lowland endemic bird species.
+The Kelani Valley Forest Reserve (also known as the Kitulgala Forest Reserve; altitude 100m – 820m) across the river Kelani in Kitulgala was established to conserve a part of the watershed of the Kelani River.
+Kitulgala which is also famous as the location for the 1957 David Lean movie ‘The Bridge on the River Kwai’ is home to a good number of Sri Lanka’s lowland endemic bird species.
 Second only to Sinharaja, the Kitulgala forest reserve has many of the lowland endemic birds of Sri Lanka.
 Therefore we double our chances of finding the endemics before visiting Sinharaja.
 This reserve is also excellent for butterflies including a number of rare endemics.

-Target species will include: Shikra, Green Imperial-pigeon, Sri Lanka Thick-KneeHanging-parrot, Plum-headed Parakeet, Layard’s Parakeet, Serendib Scops-owl, Chestnut-backed Owlet, Sri Lanka Frogmouth, Crested Treeswift, Blue-tailed Bee-eater, Chestnut-headed Bee-eater, Sri Lanka Grey HornbillHornbill, Yellow-fronted Barbet, Indian Pygmy Woodpecker, Sri Lanka Swallow, Orange Minivet, Pied Flycatcher-shrike, Himalayan Black Bulbul, Gold-fronted Leafbird, Tickell’s Blue Flycatcher, Sri Lanka Rufous Babbler, Velvet-fronted Nuthatch, Oriental White-eye, Rosy-Starling Common Hill-myna, Sri Lanka Crested Drongo.
+Target species include: Shikra, Green Imperial-pigeon, Sri Lanka Thick-KneeHanging-parrot, Plum-headed Parakeet, Layard’s Parakeet, Serendib Scops-owl, Chestnut-backed Owlet, Sri Lanka Frogmouth, Crested Treeswift, Blue-tailed Bee-eater, Chestnut-headed Bee-eater, Sri Lanka Grey HornbillHornbill, Yellow-fronted Barbet, Indian Pygmy Woodpecker, Sri Lanka Swallow, Orange Minivet, Pied Flycatcher-shrike, Himalayan Black Bulbul, Gold-fronted Leafbird, Tickell’s Blue Flycatcher, Sri Lanka Rufous Babbler, Velvet-fronted Nuthatch, Oriental White-eye, Rosy-Starling Common Hill-myna, Sri Lanka Crested Drongo.

 Mammal possibilities include: Grizzled Indian Squirrel and Layard’s Striped Squirrel.
 The streams inside it hold many endemic fish and amphibians.
 The Earless Lizard is one of the reptiles seen frequently.
 Overnight: Plantation Hotel Kithulgala